 - Changes in total net position are presented on the Statement of Revenues, Expenses, and Changes in Net Position.
-The purpose of this statement is to present the operating and nonoperating revenues earned whether received or not by the District, the operating and nonoperating expenses incurred whether paid or not by the District, and any other revenues, expenses, gains and/or losses earned or incurred by the District.
+The purpose of this statement is to present the operating and non-operating revenues earned whether received or not by the District, the operating and non-operating expenses incurred whether paid or not by the District, and any other revenues, expenses, gains and/or losses earned or incurred by the District.
 Thus, this Statement presents the District's results of operations. - Generally, operating revenues are earned for providing goods and services to the various customers and constituencies of the District.
 Operating expenses are those expenses incurred to acquire or produce the goods and services provided in return for the operating revenues and to fulfill the mission of the District.
-Nonoperating revenues are those received or pledged for which goods and services are not provided; for example, State apportionments, while budgeted for operations, are considered nonoperating revenue according to generally accepted accounting principles because they are provided by the legislature to the District without the legislature directly receiving commensurate goods and services for those revenues. - Net tuition and fees increased by approximately \$1.5 million as students slowly return to campus. - Other operating revenues consist of rental and leases incomes, retirees' contributions to health premiums, and other miscellaneous incomes. - The net movement in salaries and benefits due to increased costs of step and column, negotiated salary increases, rise in medical premiums and higher pension contribution rates for STRS and PERS.
+Non-operating revenues are those received or pledged for which goods and services are not provided; for example, State apportionments, while budgeted for operations, are considered non-operating revenue according to generally accepted accounting principles because they are provided by the legislature to the District without the legislature directly receiving commensurate goods and services for those revenues - Net tuition and fees decreased by approximately \$2.5 million. - Other operating revenues consist of rental and leases income, retirees' contributions to health premiums, and other miscellaneous income. - The net movement in salaries and employee benefits due to increased costs of step and column, negotiated salary increases, rise in medical premiums and higher pension contribution rates for CalSTRS and CalPERS.